 "And all at once, summer collapsed into fall." -Oscar Wilde

 How well we know, especially in North Carolina, the quickness with which the dog days of summer give way to autumn's chill.
 Some of our residents and visitors mourn the turning of the season - saying goodbye to beach chairs, sunscreen, warm water, and ice cream cones.
 Others hail the first fallen leaf as the harbinger of cool weather, football, bonfires, and hot toddies.
 Unlike the great East vs. West BBQ debate, there is no right answer here.

 However, fall is one of my favorite times to be in JoCo and it's not just about the fantastic weather... there's also so much to do.
 Best of all, most of these events are family-friendly/for all ages and all of them take place outdoors!

 Autumn is an excellent time of year to explore Johnston County.
 Starting in September visitors and locals will find many unique festivals to enjoy, and several that honor JoCo’s agricultural heritage.
 Placement at the juncture of I-95 and I-40 makes JoCo a convenient location to visit on the East Coast.

 One of the more popular and unique festivals in JoCo is Benson Mule Days, which began in 1949 in the charming farming community of Benson whose leaders wanted to honor the hard-working mule and the importance of agriculture in the region.
 This festival boosts mule competitions, rodeos, concerts, and carnival rides.
-This year's Mule Days will take place the 23rd through the 26th of September.
+This year's 73rd annual Mule Days will take place from the 22nd through the 25th of September.